BridgeAR/safe-stable-stringify/readme.md

 ## Performance / Benchmarks

 Currently this is by far the fastest known stable stringify implementation.
-This is especially important for big objects.
+This is especially important for big objects and TypedArrays.

 (Lenovo T450s with a i7-5600U CPU using Node.js 8.9.4)